 Telephone Number Requirement

 Why did the DNR establish an application for a private land antlerless deer license?

 In the past, in many of the DMUs in the Upper Peninsula and Northern Michigan, the demand for private land antlerless deer licenses exceed the quota.
 In 2007, the last year all private land antlerless deer licenses were sold over the counter (OTC), on first-come, first-served basis, 10 DMUs sold out of private land antlerless deer licenses before 5:00 pm the first day they went on sale, one DMU sold out in 15 minutes.
 To provide everyone with an equal opportunity to acquire a private land antlerless deer license, the lottery was established.
-See the 2012 Antlerless Deer Hunting Digest for additional information.

 Is an application required for a private land antlerless deer license in Southern Michigan?

 There is no application for DMUs in the southern Lower Peninsula and selected special regulation unit DMUs.
 Those private land antlerless licenses will be sold over the counter.
-See the 2012 Antlerless Deer Hunting Digest for additional information.

 Must I apply to acquire a private land antlerless deer license?

 Hunters may apply for one private land OR one public land license.
 Any licenses that remain after the drawing will be sold until the quota is met in each DMU.
 However, there is no guarantee leftover licenses will be available after the drawing.
 To assess the potential demand for licenses in a given DMU, hunters may view drawing success rates from the previous year at Drawings.
 Note: Private land antlerless deer licenses in some DMUs can only be purchased over the counter (without application), beginning the same day that leftover licenses are available.

 Must I apply to purchase a leftover license?